 - PROVIDE YOUR SEPARATION AGREEMENT TO YOUR ESTATE PLANNER.
 In the event of your death, the estate administrator will need to be aware of the obligations you have to your ex-spouse and children.

 With offices located in Greenwich and Westport, the attorneys at Broder, Orland, Murray & DeMattie LLC offer comprehensive guidance through the wide range of legal issues that arise during divorce as well as those that may be impacted as a consequence.
-We are knowledgeable in identifying issues that may arise post-dissolution, and whenever appropriate work with our clients, and trusts, and estate attorneys to make sure estate plans may be carried out as intended.
+We are knowledgeable in identifying issues that may arise post-dissolution, and whenever appropriate work with our clients, and trusts, and estate planning attorneys to make sure estate plans may be carried out as intended.